Activiti/activiti-cloud-examples/kubernetes/README.md

 The IP from the minikube service entrypoint should be added in the etc/hosts file as mapped to activiti-cloud-sso-idm-kub.

-For SSO also change activiti-cloud-sso-idm to activiti-cloud-sso-idm-kub in keycloak.json in the demo UI client.
+For SSO also change activiti-cloud-sso-idm to activiti-cloud-sso-idm-kub and port from 8180 to 30081 in keycloak.json in the demo UI client.

 To stop infra do kubectl delete -f infrastructure.yml